scds/ArcGIS-Pro/lessons/lesson5b.md

 ## Map Layouts
 Map layouts are used to design the map for printing or publication and include map elements such as a title, scale bar, north arrow, legend, and data sources.

 The following video guides you through the process of creating, exporting, and printing a map layout.
-The text version of this lesson is available through the ArcGIS Pro [Quick Start Tutorials](https://pro.arcgis.com/en/pro-app/latest/get-started/add-maps-to-a-layout.htm).
+The text version of this lesson is available through the ArcGIS Pro [Quick Start Tutorials](https://pro.arcgis.com/en/pro-app/latest/get-started/add-maps-to-a-layout.htm) from Esri.

 {: .new-title }
 > Activity